-In several regions where they won a plurality of the votes, the conservatives could still be forced out of office by alliances between the main opposition Socialist Workers’ Party and smaller left-wing parties.
+In several regions where they won a plurality of the votes, the conservatives could still be forced out of office by alliances between the mainstream Socialists and smaller left-wing parties.

-Spain is not used to coalitions.
-Rajoy’s People’s Party and the Socialists have alternated in government since democracy was restored in 1975.
+Spain is not used to coalition governments.
+Rajoy’s People’s Party and the Socialists have alternated in power since democracy was restored in 1975.

-Many voters still blame the Socialists for their economic predicament.
-The party presided over a housing bubble and an explosion in public spending in the years leading up to the financial crisis and was then slow to adjust, running a fiscal deficit as high as 11 percent of economic output.
-The national debt rose from 36 percent of gross domestic product in 2007 to 70 percent in 2011, the year Rajoy came to power.
-It has since continued to go up and now equals the country’s entire annual economic output.
+Many still blame the Socialists for Spain’s economic predicament.
+The party presided over a housing bubble and an explosion in public spending in the years leading up to the financial crisis and was then slow to react, running a fiscal deficit as high as 11 percent of economic output.
+The national debt rose from 36 to 70 percent of GDP in 2011.

-The big winners on Sunday were the centrist Ciudadanos party from Catalonia and the radical anti-establishment movement Podemos, both of which are now thrust into the position of kingmakers across Spain.
+The winners on Sunday were the centrist Citizens party from Catalonia and the radical anti-establishment movement Podemos, both of whom now find themselves in the position of kingmakers across Spain.

-Podemos, which models itself on Greece’s ruling Syriza party, shocked the Spanish establishment when it reached 30 percent in the polls earlier this year.
-Its popularity has since come down but Sunday’s elections showed it will likely remain a force going into the general elections later this year, anyway depriving the Socialists of the chance to unseat Rajoy on their own.
+Podemos, which models itself on Greece’s ruling Syriza party, shocked the Spanish establishment when it reached 30 percent support in the polls earlier this year.
+Its popularity has since come down, but Sunday’s elections showed it will likely remain a force going into the general election later this year, anyway depriving the Socialists of the chance to unseat Rajoy on their own.

-Many dissatisfied, especially urban voters have switched to Ciudadanos, once a small party from Catalonia that opposes independence for the region.
+Many dissatisfied, especially urban voters have switched to the Citizens, once a small party from Catalonia that opposes independence for the region.
 It is increasingly seen as a sensible and graft-free alternative to the traditional two parties.

 The Economist argued before the election that Spain’s older parties had only themselves to blame for their woes.